Agslz/neovim-configuration/README.md

 ![Neovim Config](screenshots/Screen1.png)

-## If you have any questions or problems trying to install do not hesitate to tell me
+## If you have any questions or problems while you are installing, do not hesitate to tell me

 ## Have fun 🚀